mo-martin/wandisco-documentation/docs/quickstarts/adlsg2-config.md

 sidebar_label: ADLS Gen2
 ---

+_THIS IS DEFUNCT UNTIL KUBERNETES OR EQUIVALENT ORCHESTRATION IS AVAILABLE._

 Use this quickstart if you want to configure Fusion to connect to ADLS Gen2 storage.

 ## Prerequisites